 List of Software Metrics

-Here are the objective metrics that you should track on a regular basis to enhance processes and production environments incrementally.
+Here is the list of metrics that you should track regularly to enhance processes and production environments incrementally.
 Improvements in these metrics alone will not guarantee a significant increase in customer satisfaction.
 But at the very least, they are the correct metrics to track.

 #1 Agile Process Metrics